-Prerequisite(s): ECON 5027 (or equivalent).
+Prerequisite(s): ECON 5027 (or equivalent), or permission of the Department.

 ECON 5801 [0.5 credit] Regional Economics

 Regional economic disparities in Canada, theories and public policy relating thereto.
 Consideration will be given to the concept of regions, location of industry and industrial structure, and to growth determinants.